• Skip to main content

 Ingredients for Bunuelos on a wooden surface.

-My mother did all the mixing by hand because she’s old school.
-You can use a mixer if you don’t want to get your hands too dirty.
+My mother used to do all the mixing by hand because she’s old school.

 Hands mixing flour in metal bowl.